Word of mouth advertising can only take your law firm so far.

 When in doubt, consult with a SEO or digital marketing specialist to ensure your online content features the right keywords, key phrases and local identifiers at the optimal saturation rate.

 Every aspect of your law firm’s online footprint should include SEO.
-This way, when locals search for legal services in the area along with one or several of the keywords or key phrases relevant to your firm/area of practice, your website will appear in the first couple pages of search engine results.
+When locals search for legal services in the area with one or several of the keywords relevant to your firm, your website will appear in the first couple pages of search engine results.

 This way, you will understand what your law firm has to do differently in order to emerge from the pack.
 As an example, it might make sense to run PPC ads based on geographical data.